sebsauvage/Shaarli/doc/md/Usage.md

 - **Filtering RSS feeds:** RSS feeds and picture wall can also be restricted to only return items matching a text/tag search.
 For example, search for `photography` (text or tags) in Shaarli, then click the `RSS Feed` button.
 A feed with only matching results is displayed.
 - Add the `&nb` parameter in feed URLs to specify the number of Shaares you want in a feed (default if not specified: `50`).
 The keyword `all` is available if you want everything.
-- Add the `&permalinks` parameter in feed URLs to point permalinks to the corresponding shaarly entry/link instead of the direct, Shaare URL attribute
+- Add the `&permalinks` parameter in feed URLs to point permalinks to the corresponding Shaarli entry/link instead of the direct, Shaare URL attribute

 ![](images/rss-filter-1.png) ![](images/rss-filter-2.png)